113ll3/Ibmclouddocscli/reference/ibmcloud/cli_securitygroup.md

 A security group is a set of IP filter rules that define how to handle incoming (ingress) and outgoing (egress) traffic from the public and private interfaces of a virtual server instance.
 The rules that you add to a security group are known as security group rules.
 {: shortdesc}

-Use the following commands to manage a security group by using the {{site.data.keyword.cloud}} classic infrastructure Security Group service.
+Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage a security group by using the {{site.data.keyword.cloud_notm}} classic infrastructure Security Group service.

 ## ibmcloud sl securitygroup create
 {: #sl_securitygroup_create}